 Tel: +98 711 6474256 Fax: +98 711 6474252

-Email:
+email: mrivaz@sums.ac.ir

 Conflict of interest: None declared

-Abstract The aim of this study was determining the effect of group reflection on nurses’ knowledge, attitude and performance of in relation to ethical codes.
-This educational trial was conducted on 86 nurses that were randomly divided into an intervention group (n=44), who received four sessions of group reflection, and a control (n=42) group received a single lecture on ethical codes.
+Abstract The aim of this study was to determine the effect of group reflection on the knowledge, attitude and performance of nurses in relation to ethical codes.
+A total of 86 nurses participated in this educational trial; the nurseswere randomly divided into an intervention group (n=44), who received four sessions of group reflection, and a control (n=42) group received a single lecture on ethical codes.
 Data were collected before and after the intervention using three a knowledge test, an attitude rating scale, and a performance questionnaire.
 Moreover, the two groups were significantly different in terms of the mean changes in the scores of performance in the two stages (P<0.001).
 Group reflection significantly improved the knowledge, attitude and performance of nurses in relation to ethical codes.
 Lectures also can help improve nurses’ knowledge and attitude in this area.

 Key words: group reflection, knowledge, attitude, performance, nurses, codes of ethics